 It truly does sound great, and you can send outputs onto stage speakers easily.
 It’s very accessible too, as there aren’t very many buttons and everything makes a lot of sense.
 Their specs page indicates that this stage piano is around 38 pounds, which is better than a lot of really heavy stage pianos.
 Musicians could still pick it up and set it on a stand, and it can definitely handle more aggressive playing styles.

 The P-255 sounds great, feels great, and is easy to access on a stage, and is not too heavy to carry around.
 The downside?
 There aren’t a lot of voices to choose from.
 It’s a solid 3.5 out of 5 stars for me.

-Below, please take a look at some of the best-selling digital stage pianos currently available for sale on Amazon:
+Below, please take a look at some of the best-selling digital stage pianos currently available for sale online:

 For barely under $2000, you can consider the Roland RD-800.
 Roland has been making quality music equipment for well over three decades, and they always seem to make things people want to use, from drum machines to synthesizers.

 This time they’re cramming over 1000 sounds into this beast of a stage piano.
 There are 88 keys and each of them feel even, balanced and great.
 Sounds can range from grand pianos, e-pianos, synths, organs, and plenty more.

 But the cool thing about this stage piano, and personally one reason why I think pro performers might prefer this one over something like the P-225, is that you can program patches to form live sets which allow you to jump between preselected presets with ease.

 What’s more, you can then actually layer those presets together and even change the volume of each layer so you can focus your tones.
 This is a really great feature to have, and I wish all stage pianos had it—but unfortunately they do not.